-In May 2021, we entered into an exclusive license agreement with Allegheny Health Network Research Institute, or AHN, under which we obtained an exclusive, worldwide license to AHN's patent rights in certain inventions, or the AHN Patent Rights, related to diagnostics for autoimmune rheumatic diseases.
+In May 2021, we entered into an exclusive license agreement with Allegheny Health Network Research Institute (AHN), under which we obtained an exclusive, worldwide license to AHN's patent rights in certain inventions (the AHN Patent Rights) related to diagnostics for autoimmune rheumatic diseases.

 Under the agreement, we are permitted to make, use and sell products and services utilizing the AHN Patent Rights and to sublicense such rights; provided, however, that any such sublicenses may only be granted with AHN's consent.
 AHN retained the right to practice under the AHN Patent Rights and to use such rights for teaching, research, education, public service, clinical and other research-related purposes.
-In addition, the agreement is subject to the rights of the United States government with respect to the AHN Patent Rights, including under a funding agreement between AHN and the United States Government and under the Bayh-Dole Act (35 U.S.C. §200, et seq.
-Pursuant to the Bayh-Dole Act, the United States Government may acquire a nonexclusive, nontransferable, paid up license to practice or have practiced for or on behalf of the U.S. government the inventions described in the AHN Patent Rights throughout the world.
+In addition, the agreement is subject to the rights of the U.S. government with respect to the AHN Patent Rights, including under a funding agreement between AHN and the U.S. government and under the Bayh-Dole Act (35 U.S.C. §200, et seq.).
+Pursuant to the Bayh-Dole Act, the U.S. government may acquire a nonexclusive, nontransferable, paid-up license to practice or have practiced for or on behalf of the U.S. government the inventions described in the AHN Patent Rights throughout the world.